 NASA Ames Intelligent Robotics Group (IRG)

-Read the latest news, see cool photos, and much more on the IRG BLOG...
+See the latest news, photos, and videos on our blog...
 NEW!!

 The Intelligent Robotics Group (IRG) explores extreme environments, remote locations, and uncharted worlds.
 We conduct applied research in computer vision, geospatial data systems, human-robot interaction, planetary mapping and robot software.
 (IRG brochure)